padiketeku/EarthObservation101-Practicals/Activity-11- Classification Accuracy Assessment.md

-**Compute the spatial coverage of cleared land in square kilometers
+Compute the spatial coverage of cleared land in square kilometers. <br>

 The script below computes the spatial extent for the cleared land.